DevExpress-Examples/reporting-web-mvc-localize-javascript-controls/Readme.md

 <!-- default badges end -->
 # Reporting for JavaScript - How to Localize the Reporting Controls in an Application with Knockout Bindings

-This example includes the server-side (backend) application which is an ASP.NET MVC application created from the DevExpress Visual Studio template.
+This example includes the server-side (backend) application (an ASP.NET MVC application created from the DevExpress Visual Studio template).
 The client-side (front-end) application is created in JavaScript with **npm**.

 ![Screenshot](/images/screenshot.png)